EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

 For checking innitial findings of EDA and data visulization, you can read Milestone report.
 Milestone report includes:

-    Problem statement: Why it’s a useful question to answer and details about the client (get this from your proposal) Description of the dataset, how you obtained, cleaned, and wrangled it Initial findings from exploratory analysis (data story and inferential statistics) ⦿Summary of findings
+    ⦿Problem statement: Why it’s a useful question to answer and details about the client (get this from your proposal)

+    ⦿Description of the dataset, how you obtained, cleaned, and wrangled it

+    ⦿initial findings from exploratory analysis (data story and inferential statistics)

+        ⦿Summary of findings

         ⦿Visuals and statistics to support findings